tiptoppress/category-posts-widget/README.md

 * Add option CSS cropping for thumbnails.
 * Add option to set mouse hover effects for post thumbnail.
 * Add option to change the excerpt more text.
-* Add option to allow HTML in the excerpt
+* Add option to allow links in the excerpt
 * Add filter 'widget_title' for the title
 * Add option to hide post titles.